1985 Chicago Bears season

 The 1985 season was the Chicago Bears' 66th in the National Football League (NFL) and their fourth under head coach Mike Ditka.
 The Bears entered 1985 looking to improve on their 10–6 record from 1984 and advance further than the NFC Championship Game, where they lost to the 15–1 San Francisco 49ers.
-Not only did the Bears improve on that record, but they also put together one of the greatest seasons in NFL history.
+The Bears not only improved on that record, they put together what would be considered by many football historians the greatest season in NFL history.

 The Bears won their first twelve games of the season before losing to the Miami Dolphins on Monday Night Football.
 The loss to the Dolphins would be the only loss the Bears would suffer that season, as they finished with a 15–1 record.
 This matched the 49ers' mark from the year before and tied the then-record for most wins in a regular season; the record would be reached twice more in 1998 (Minnesota Vikings) and 2004 (Pittsburgh Steelers) before the New England Patriots ended the 2007 NFL season with a 16–0 regular season record.

 The Bears' defense was ranked first in the league and only allowed 198 total points (an average of 12.4 points per game).
-The Bears won the NFC Central Division by seven games over the second-place Green Bay Packers and earned the NFC's top seed and home-field advantage throughout the playoffs at Soldier Field.
+The Bears won the NFC Central Division by seven games over the second-place Green Bay Packers and earned home-field advantage throughout the playoffs as the NFC’s top seed at Soldier Field.
 In their two playoff games against the New York Giants and Los Angeles Rams, the Bears outscored their opponents 45–0 and became the first team to record back-to-back playoff shutouts.